This is not a mushroom ID site!

 A word about field guides:

 There isn't one book that includes all mushrooms.
 I don't think there's even one that includes them all for a single U.S. state.

 There are estimates of up to five million mushroom species worldwide.
 There are tens of thousands in North America, and thousands in the Midwest.
 The Audubon guide is a great first field guide, and includes over 700 of the more common N.A. ones, but sooner or later you're going to find something that isn't in it.
 Get more books.
 It's the only way.
 Get ALL the books!
-Get a second job so you can buy more field guides!
-There are books just on morels, one of nothing but boletes, and books of mushrooms of specific regions.
+Get a second job so you can buy more field guides.
+There are books just on morels, one on nothing but N.A. boletes, one on nothing but eastern N.A. boletes (and it's just a thick as the other one), and books about edible mushrooms.
 Your interest (and frustration) level will tell you what you need.
 And never forget about libraries, which are full of books.
-If you find yourself checking the same one out several times, break down and buy a nice used copy somewhere.
+If you find yourself checking the same one out several times, maybe it's time to break down and buy a nice used copy somewhere.